taikun114/Mocolamma/README.md

 ## What is Mocolamma?
 ![Introduction](docs/images/Introduction.webp)

-Mocolamma is an Ollama management application for macOS and iOS / iPadOS that connects to Ollama servers to manage models and perform chat tests using models stored on the Ollama server.
+Mocolamma is an [**Ollama**](https://github.com/ollama/ollama) management application for macOS and iOS / iPadOS that connects to Ollama servers to manage models and perform chat tests using models stored on the Ollama server.

 > [!NOTE]
 > Generative AI was used in the development of Mocolamma.
-Therefore, the code might not follow best practices or may contain unstable code.
+Therefore, the code might not follow best practices or may contain unstable code.\
+> Mocolamma is an unofficial app for Ollama and is not affiliated with Ollama in any way.

 ### Origin of the name
 The name "Mocolamma" is a coined word combining "**Mo**del", "**Co**ntrol", "Ol**lam**a", and "**Ma**nage".\